FerretDB/FerretDB/website/blog/2024-09-24-run-ferretdb-cybertec-postgres-kubernetes.md

 ### Download the CyberTec project

+When cloning the CyberTec Postgres operator repository, you can either fork it (if you intend to make customizations) or clone it directly for use in your environment.

-Start by downloading/cloning the the CyberTec project.
+Start by forking the [CyberTec project](https://github.com/cybertec-postgresql/CYBERTEC-operator-tutorials.git).

+Then clone the forked repository:

 ```sh
 GITHUB_USER='USERNAME'